North County Cobras

-The North County Cobras are a minor league semi-professional football team based out of Vista, California.
-They are currently members of the Southern Division of the Western Conference in the LCFL.
+The North County Cobras were a semi-professional football team based in Vista, California, that competed in the LCFL.
+The team was a member of the Southern Division of the Western Conference.
+The Cobras were founded in 2004.
+They are the football team for North County San Diego, hence the name North County Cobras.

+History

+The team was founded by Tony Vinson, who served as the head coach.
+Terrence Webster was a co-owner.

 In 2009, the Cobras won the Western Conference Championship and the National LCFL Championship.

-About

-The team has played 5 seasons with the LCFL.
-They are the football team for north San Diego County, hence the name North County Cobras.
-They advertise with Oceanside Magazine and Today's Local News.
-The 2010 season partners the team with the North County Times and have secured a deal with KOCT to broadcast home games on Tuesday and Thursdays during prime time at 6p.m.
+The Cobras advertised with Oceanside Magazine and Today's Local News.
+The 2010 season partnered the team with the North County Times and secured a deal with KOCT to broadcast home games on Tuesday and Thursdays during prime time at 6p.m.
 Founded by Tony Vinson team owner who is also the head coach, co-owner Terrence Webster.

-Team Uniform
+Uniforms

-The uniform of the North County Cobras are copper, black and white.
-They have two team logos, one of a cobra with the team name and one with the team's football helmet.
+The uniforms were copper, black and white.
+The Cobras had two team logos, one of a cobra with the team name and one with the team's football helmet.